 Matthias Bauer is a senior Research Scientist at DeepMind and interested in probabilistic machine learning and generative modelling.
 He completed his PhD at the University of Cambridge and the Max Planck Institute for Intelligent Systems, Tübingen, in 2019.
 Prior to this, he graduated with an M.Sc. in Physics from University of Munich and a Master of Advanced Studies in Physics from Cambridge University.

-Miguel-Ángel Fernández-Torres received the Audiovisual Systems Engineering degree, the Master degree in Multimedia and Communications and the Ph.D. degree in Multimedia and Communications from Universidad Carlos III de Madrid, Spain, in 2013, 2014 and 2019, respectively.
-During the Ph.D. period, his research was related to spatio-temporal visual attention modeling and understanding, applying both Bayesian networks and deep learning.
-After two years as teaching assistant at Universidad Carlos III de Madrid, Spain, he works at present as postdoctoral researcher in the ERC USMILE project, taking part in the Image and Signal Processing Group at the Universitat de València, Spain.
+Miguel Ángel Fernández-Torres received the Audiovisual Systems Engineering degree, the Master degree in Multimedia and Communications and the PhD degree in Multimedia and Communications from Universidad Carlos III de Madrid, Spain, in 2013, 2014 and 2019, respectively.
+During the PhD period, his research was related to spatio-temporal visual attention modelling and understanding, applying both Bayesian networks and deep learning.
+After two years as a teaching assistant at Universidad Carlos III de Madrid, Spain, he works at present as a postdoctoral researcher in the ERC USMILE, H2020 XAIDA and ESA DeepExtremes projects, taking part in the Image and Signal Processing Group at the Universitat de València, Spain.
 His current research within the area of Machine Learning for Earth and Climate Sciences involves the design and understanding of explainable deep generative models and machine attention mechanisms to be deployed for anomaly and extreme event detection.

-In addition to his work on visual attention, he has participated in other projects within the Computer Vision field, which include image and video analysis, and medical image analysis and classification.
-He had also the opportunity to study at Technische Universität Wien, Vienna, Austria, during the Bachelor degree, in 2013, and to do a Ph.D. stay at the Visual Perception Laboratory of Purdue University, West …
+In addition to his work on visual attention, he has participated in other projects within the Computer Vision field, which includes image and video analysis, and medical image analysis and classification.
+He had also the opportunity to study at Technische Universität Wien, Vienna, Austria, during his Bachelor's degree, in 2013, and to do two research stays at …

 I am a 3rd year PhD student from Oxford, supervised by Chris Holmes.
 As part of the StatML CDT, my doctoral studies are generously funded by ESPRC and Novartis.
 In general, I am interested in robust and safe use of Machine Learning tools to Health Care data.
 This is why I was super lucky to have interned with the Health Intelligence team at Microsoft Research Cambridge on robust representation learning.